The lists that have been reviewedand excludedfrom Greater Books based on the criteria detailed on the Guidelines page are as follows.

 - Newsweek - Top 100 Books: The Meta-List is a victim of the fundamental problem with online periodicals, at least given common practices emphasizing the constant feed of new information and de-emphasizing documentation of any sort of final product: disappearing content, or new versions of content not having all of the original material (or old addresses not redirecting to new ones).
 In this case an introductory essay is online, but not the deeper explanation of the methodology used to make the "meta-list" or the list itself, though a quick search will turn up plenty of reproductions of the list at other sites.
 Due to this lack of information, it is excluded for now.
 Because it is constructed out of other lists, including at least one (the Telegraph's) that is already part of Greater Books, it is not as significant.
 However, the source of one of our 47 lists, the pamphlet Have You Read 100 Great Books?, based its final list of 100 works in part on the contents of other lists, including four of those 47.
 So, being a meta-list is not in and of itself a criterion for being excluded.
 Some sort of editing needs to be done, though; the new list cannot merely combine selections directly taken from other lists.

-- Greg Hickey - The 105 Best Philosophical Novels includes some philosphy as well as philosophical novels, but no theatre or poetry.
+- Greg Hickey - The 105 Best Philosophical Novels includes some non-fiction despite its name, but no theatre or poetry.

 A particular kind of list, excluded for now, comes from books about the manufacture, design, and illustration of books.
 These in rare cases have listed what their authors consider to be the finest editions.
 For example, Great Books in Great Editions , by Roland Baughman and Robert D. Schad.
 Its introduction promises "twenty-eight works in the Huntington Library, chosen not alone because they represent textual content of prime importance, but also because their printers gave them monumental form in keeping with their significance as human contributions."